Retirement ready or retirement regret?

 We often hear these 7 regrets from federal employees attending our retirement workshops.
 Take a look to see if any sound familiar.

-- I didn’t take tax diversity seriously.
+6. I didn’t take tax diversity seriously.
 If you’re not already contributing to the Roth TSP, at least consider the strategy and see how it may affect you both in the short-term and in the long-term.
-Check out the FedImpact Podcast #109 about the Roth TSP.
+Check out the FedImpact Webinar about the Three Tax Buckets.

 What do you do now?